 Apply to Naropa

-Throughout your two years in the MFA in Creative Writing and Poetics program, the award-winning Jack Kerouac School faculty support your personal inquiry and discovery of both your best creative work and your best self.
+Throughout your two years in the MFA in Creative Writing and Poetics program, the award-winning Jack Kerouac School faculty support your personal inquiry and voice as you discover your best creative work and your best self.

-Our raduate creative writing program curriculum includes writing workshops, poetics seminars in critical theory and queer literature, professional development in publishing and book arts, contemplative studies, and your final critical and creative thesis work.
-Whatever courses you take, our open-genre approach will challenge you to take radical creative risks.
+Our graduate creative writing program curriculum includes writing workshops, critical theory seminars, professional development in publishing and book arts, studies in contemplative writing, and a final critical and creative thesis.
+Whatever courses you take, our open-genre approach will challenge you to take radical creative risks across genres and forms.

 Courses in the Master of Fine Arts in Creative Writing and Poetics include: